LizEve/LSU_Herbarium_Imaging_Scripts/Imaging.md

    1. Now you are done, make sure to record on paper what specimens you imaged

-   Weekly
+Weekly - 3PM on Sunday

 1. Upload CSV
    1. CSV files ready for upload are on in the CSVLogs/ folder.
 On workstation 2 at LSU.
    2. After uploading CSV files please move them to the CSVLogged/ folder.
-   3. If file names are edited and re-uploaded a new CSV file will be made for the date the original file was uploaded.
-This CSV can be combined with or replace the older CSV in the CSVLogged folder.
+   3. If file names are edited and re-uploaded a new CSV file will be made and the file will be under the date it was renamed.

 Log Files

-Logs for files transfered from Imaging to LaCie Drive
+Logs for files transfered from Imaging to LaCie Drive - 9PM every day
 - Daily lists of files are in Desktop/Imaging/Logs/ with the extension '_organize_ws2.txt'
 - Daily counts of files are in Desktop/Imaging/Logs/organizeLog.csv

-Logs for files transfered from LaCie Drive to Sassafras Server
+Logs for files transfered from LaCie Drive to Sassafras Server - 10PM every day for transfer 11PM for log counts
 - Daily lists of files are in CFLA-LSU-Station2/LSUCollections/Logs/ on the LaCie with the extention '_server_ws2.txt'
 - Daily counts of files are in CFLA-LSU-Station2/LSUCollections/Logs/serverLogWS2.csv